 1. Very Low Refresh Rate and Ghosting Effect

 A notable disadvantage of electrophoretic display and electronic ink display is that it has a very low refresh rate compared to LCD IPS technology and OLED display technology.
 This is also true for other electronic paper display technologies.

 Having a low refresh rate on a screen is disadvantageous because it prevents manufacturers from using this display technology in electronic devices with a high degree of user interactivity.
 Note that user interactivity is high in devices such as smartphones and tablet computers.

 These displays are also prone to ghosting effects.
 This comes from the low refresh rate and the fact that the display technology works by moving charged pigment particles.
 Some particles end up stuck in the visible surface of a microcapsule.

 Another disadvantage of electrophoretic display and electronic ink display is that it competes with existing display technologies that have become industry standards.
 Note that IPS displays and AMOLED displays have become very popular in smartphones and tablet computers, as well as in large screens such as televisions and computer monitors.

-Developments in IPS and AMOLED display technologies have addressed issues concerning power consumption or energy efficiency, display longevity, and pixel density capacity, among others.
-Furthermore, newer display technologies such as Mini-LED and microLED provide novel applications and additional use-case benefits.
+Further developments in IPS and OLED display technologies have addressed issues concerning power consumption or energy efficiency, display longevity and durability, color reproduction accuracy, and pixel density capacity, among others.
+Newer display technologies such as Mini-LED and microLED provide novel applications and additional use case benefits.

 3. Still Needs Backlighting

 One of the advantages of reflective displays is their reliance on ambient light.
 This means less power consumption from backlighting.
-However, this advantage can also be a disadvantage for electrophoretic display and electronic ink display.
+This advantage can also be considered a disadvantage for electrophoretic display and electronic ink display.

 Devices that use this display technology still need some light sources, such as backlighting, in order to be usable when in the dark.
-Note that some electronic readers are unreadable when in the dark—just like books or newspapers.
+Take note that some electronic readers are unreadable when in the dark.
+This is similar with reading printed materials.